docQodly/docs/docs/studio/rendering.md

 <img src={require('./img/workflow.png').default} style={{borderRadius: '6px'}} />

 - Qodly Studio operates with an embedded Studio web server, providing secure web access.
-Users can conveniently preview webforms within the protected confines of Qodly Studio.
+Users can conveniently preview Pages within the protected confines of Qodly Studio.

 - Additionally, the Qodly web server functions as a REST server, facilitating communication between the rendering engine and the web server through REST requests.

-- After deployment, webforms become readily accessible to end-users, who can render and interact with them directly in their web browsers.
+- After deployment, Pages become readily accessible to end-users, who can render and interact with them directly in their web browsers.

-## Webform Rendering Options
+## Page Rendering Options

-Rendering a webform in Qodly Studio provides versatile control and accessibility.
+Rendering a Page in Qodly Studio provides versatile control and accessibility.
 You can preview it in the Studio or a separate browser window, but It's important to note that:

 :::info
 Database resource access control depends on the chosen rendering method.